Aaron Korsh

 Aaron Thomas Korsh (born November 7, 1966) is an American television producer, writer, and former investment banker.
+He is best known for creating the legal drama series Suits, which aired on USA Network from 2011–2019.

 Works

 Korsh wrote for Everybody Loves Raymond, Just Shoot Me!, Love, Inc., Notes from the Underbelly, The Deep End and the USA Network series Suits, of which he is also the creator, and its spin-off Pearson.

+In 2024, Korsh created another spin-off from the original series called Suits LA, which was picked up by NBC.